SalesforceCommerceCloud/b2c-crm-sync/README.md

 ```
 > This command will verify that the credentials, clientId / clientSecret, code-version, and specified sites can all be verified against the host specified in the .env file.
 Errors will be reported to the console.

+Please note that the code-version specified in the .env file must be valid in order for the verify command to complete successfully.
+The code version must be accurate to deploy the B2C Commerce SFRA cartridges that are leveraged by b2c-crm-sync.

 6. Create the Salesforce ScratchOrg .env configuration properties.
 Follow the guidance above, and specify the type of scratchOrg to generate.

 > The 'base' scratchOrg profile supports Accounts and Contacts.
 The 'personaccounts' scratchOrg profile supports PersonAccounts.
 If any other value is provided, the 'base' profile will be defaulted.

 7. Specify your default dev hub username by executing the following CLI command, this should be the username of the Environment Hub enabled Org that will host your scratchOrg ([Enable Dev Hub Features in Your Org](https://help.salesforce.com/articleView?id=sf.sfdx_setup_enable_devhub.htm&type=5))